Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Different sliders allow you to modify velocity and acceleration of the motor as well as the
 `PWM <http://en.wikipedia.org/wiki/Pulse-width_modulation>`__ frequency
 of the driver.
-To play around you have to click "Enable", after this you are in control.
+After clicking "Enable" you are in control of the motor.

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After we verified that the DC Brick is working, we can write our first application.
+The DC Brick and motor are verified to work properly, there is now nothing in the way to write a first program that controls the DC Brick.

 You can choose one of the :ref:`available <api_bindings>` programming languages, in this tutorial we use `Python <http://www.python.org>`__, since it is easy to understand.

 The necessary steps to get everything working are essentially the same in all programming language.
 This tutorial together with the examples in the "Programming Interfaces" section of every product should allow you to get any Brick working with any programming language.

 In the following we assume that you now the basics of the programming language you picked and that the necessary compilers/interpreters are already installed.

+Download the API bindings for your programming language from the Downloads :ref:`page <downloads>` and install them.
+Installation instructions can be found :ref:`here <api_bindings>` and in the readme.txt supplied with the API bindings.

 Create a folder for your DC Brick test project.
-Download the API bindings for the DC Brick and the corresponding IP Connection API from the Downloads :ref:`page <downloads>` and place them in the folder.

 Download one of the examples for the DC Brick as a starting point from :ref:`here <dc_brick_python_examples>` and place it in the folder.